Frederick brewery broken into overnight

 Police learned of the burglary around 7:15 a.m. after a passerby reported it, according to Etzler.
 Officer Sean Linehan is investigating, and police are working to identify someone captured on security footage.

-Despite the disruption, Idiom was open for business afterward.
+Despite the break in, Idiom was open for business Tuesday.
 Owner Mike Clements said Tuesday afternoon that the window was already repaired.

 This is the first time the business was broken into, he said.
 In the past, Clements said, chairs, tables and umbrellas were damaged or stolen outside.